Support Help Line

 Many of the risk factors for developing breast cancer are related to our lifestyle habits.
 This means we can take action to improve our lifestyle and reduce our risk.
 Healthy lifestyle habits are the best way to lower our risk of developing all diseases.
 For instance, a balanced diet, enough physical activity and sufficient sleep are the pillars of a healthy life.

 The Quebec Breast Cancer Foundation encourages women to adopt healthy lifestyle habits by incorporating several simple actions into their daily lives.

 What screening tests are available and how often should they be done?

 Regardless of whether you are at risk, it is strongly recommended you get regular breast cancer screening.
 It is important that, in the event that cancer cells develop, they be detected as early as possible.
 The earlier breast cancer is discovered, the better the chances of a cure.

 The Quebec Breast Cancer Screening Program (QBCSP) recommends that all Quebec women between the ages of 50 and 69 have a screening mammogram every two years.
-Mammograms are the only recommended breast cancer screening exam in Quebec.
+In Quebec, mammograms are the only recommended breast cancer screening exam.
 Also, get to know your breasts by observing them regularly so you can detect any change in their appearance.